WVURAIL/dspira/tools/README.md

 is served locally.
 Both this check and `check_contrast.py` need the fonts loaded to measure the rendered page correctly.

 Horizontal overflow is the quietest layout bug there is.
-Nothing errors, the page looks right on the machine it was written on, and on a phone the whole thing slides an inch to the left when you try to scroll down.
+The author's computer shows no error.
+On a phone, however, scrolling down moves the whole page sideways.
 It reads as the site being janky rather than as a fault, so nobody reports it.

 Two shipped here, and neither was found by looking at the site:

 - A lesson title containing `spectrometer_w_cal.grc`.
-A heading is set at up to 3.1rem, and one unbreakable 25-character token is wider than a 320px phone.
+Headings can reach 3.1rem.
+One unbreakable 25-character word can exceed a 320px phone's width.
   The page leaked 54px, and had since 2020.
 - A sixth entry in the navigation.
-Five fitted; six overflowed by up to 38px — but only between **721 and 756px**, in the band just above where the menu collapses to a hamburger.
+Five navigation items fit; six overflowed by up to 38px.
+This happened only between **721 and 756px**, just above the mobile-menu breakpoint.

 That second one is why the sweep is continuous rather than a handful of device sizes.
 A bug that lives between 721 and 756px is invisible to a check that tests 375, 768 and 1280.

-Every page is checked at eight common widths; the front page, which carries the header and footer that appear everywhere, is also swept every 10px from 320 to 1440. `--fine` does that to every page.
+Every page is checked at eight common widths.
+The front page also tests the shared header and footer every 10px from 320 to 1440. `--fine` does that to every page.

-For speed it loads each page once and resizes rather than reloading — eight times faster for the same answer. `--self-test` is what keeps that shortcut
+Loading each page once and resizing is eight times faster than reloading. `--self-test` verifies this shortcut using clean and deliberately broken pages.
+The clean page must pass, and the broken page must fail.
-honest: it builds a clean page and a deliberately broken one and checks the sweep stays quiet for the first and fails on the second.
 CI runs it before the real check, the same way `test_check_links.py` runs before the link check.

 **What "over" means, and what it does not.** The first version asked whether any element was wider than its own box.
 That is the wrong question.
-An element that scrolls its own content — a long equation, a wide table in a scroller, a code block — is wider than its box on purpose and moves the page not at all.
-The question is which boxes stick out past the right edge with nothing clipping them, and that is what is measured and named now: the deepest such element, at the width it is worst at, with how far past it reaches.
+Some elements intentionally scroll their own content, such as equations, wide tables, and code blocks.
+They can exceed their containers without moving the page.
+The checker identifies unclipped boxes extending beyond the page's right edge.
+It reports the deepest offending element, its worst viewport width, and the overflow distance.

 That matters because the old report was confidently wrong.
-A maths lesson came back blaming two equations that were scrolling exactly as intended, while the real offender went unnamed. `--self-test` now includes that shape — wide content in a scroller next to a genuine 40px offender — and checks the report names the offender.
+An earlier report blamed two correctly scrolling equations and missed the actual cause. `--self-test` now includes scrolling content beside a genuine 40px overflow.
+It verifies that the report identifies the real problem.

 **Pages are not finished when they load.** MathJax paints a rough preview and replaces it with the real equations a few hundred milliseconds later.
-Measure in that window and the answer depends on how fast a CDN replied: the same commit passed and failed, and the failing page is fine at every width once it lands.
-A check that answers differently for the same commit is worse than no check, because it teaches people to re-run it until it goes green.
+Measuring during that interval made results depend on CDN response time.
+The same commit passed and failed.
+Once loading finished, the page fit every tested width.
+Inconsistent results encourage repeated runs until a check passes.
+Such a check provides little protection.

-So a page that looks over is watched for up to two seconds to see whether it comes back on its own.
-If it does, that is reported as `settling:` — worth knowing, since a visitor on a slow connection sees it — but it does not fail the build.
+The checker watches apparent overflow for up to two seconds to see whether it resolves itself.
+Resolved overflow is reported as `settling:` without failing the build.
+Visitors on slow connections may still see that temporary state.
 Only overflow that is still there when the page has arrived does.

-Waiting for the number to *stop changing* does not work, and `--self-test` has a case that proves it: between the preview arriving and the equations replacing it, nothing moves for a comfortable fraction of a second.
+Waiting for a stable measurement is insufficient.
+Preview content can remain still briefly before equations replace it. `--self-test` covers this case.
 Holding still is not the same as being finished.

 **A failure worth knowing about.** Both browser checks measure every page on one shared browser page — far faster than a reload per width.
-A page that navigates itself breaks that: a meta-refresh stub does, and so does a load that timed out while its navigation carried on.
-The next `goto` then dies with "interrupted by another navigation", the page stays poisoned, and every page after it fails too.
+Automatic navigation breaks that approach.
+Examples include meta-refresh redirects and page loads whose navigation continues after a timeout.
+The next `goto` fails with "interrupted by another navigation".
+The browser page remains unusable, causing subsequent checks to fail.
 One flake became thirty-nine failures in CI that way, and the report blamed thirty-nine innocent pages.

 Two guards now.
-Meta-refresh stubs are detected by reading the file and skipped — there is no layout on them to measure — and reported rather than dropped silently.
+The checker detects meta-refresh stubs from their files and reports them as skipped.
+These stubs have no layout to measure.
 And after any failed load the page is parked at `about:blank`, or replaced outright if it will not park.
-Verified by forcing *every* load to fail on its first attempt: all 79 pages recover on the retry. `--self-test` includes a redirect stub sorted ahead of other pages, which is the exact shape that failed.
+Forcing every first load to fail verified retry recovery on all 79 pages. `--self-test` includes a redirect stub before other pages, reproducing the original failure.

 Pages with an accepted overflow are listed in `ALLOW` at the top of the script, each with a reason.
 There are two, both exported Jupyter notebooks carrying their own inlined Bootstrap.
 Adding to that list is how you silence something — deliberately, in a place somebody will read.

 It only looks for horizontal overflow.
-It will not tell you whether a page looks good, and it cannot see overlapping text, poor contrast, or a squashed image.
+It cannot assess appearance or detect overlapping text, poor contrast, and distorted images.

 ## check_math.py